aakifahAsger/aakifahAsger/README.md

 To run the notebooks and scripts in this repository:

-- Python 3.8 or higher
+- Python 3.13.1
-- Jupyter Notebook or JupyterLab
+- Jupyter Notebook or JupyterLab or VS code
 - Git (for cloning the repository)